Chris Cannon: Premium Beef of Nebraska

-Cannon's financial disclosure statements show that he gave a loan of between $50,000 to $100,000 to Gary Ruse, an executive and later president of First National Bank of Nebraska, in September 1996.
+Cannon's financial disclosure statements showed that he gave a loan of between $50,000 and $100,000 to Gary Ruse, an executive and later president of First National Bank of Nebraska, in September 1996.
 The following year, the bank made a loan of $250,000 to the Premium Beef of Nebraska company, a kosher beef packing plant in which Cannon was a major investor.
 Ruse said in an interview he played no part in getting Cannon the loan.
 It was a decision, he said, that was made by the bank's board of directors; he had recused himself.

 The Premium Beef plant operated for a little more than a year before closing its doors, after the rabbi who oversaw the preparation of the meat died.
 Cannon's chief of staff, Joe Hunter, said that the assets of the business were liquidated and Cannon repaid the loan to the Nebraska bank in 2001.
 The plant was sold to a Hasidic Jewish sect that took several years but finally reopened it in 2005.
 Ruse, who left the bank, was hired as manager for the reopened plant.

 Cannon's personal loan to Ruse remains outstanding.
 Cannon spokesman Charles Isom said that Ruse made a payment on the loan in late 1996 and then payments on the interest in 2000 and 2001.
 According to Cannon's financial disclosure forms, Cannon collected between $200 and $1,000 in interest on Ruse's loan in 2000 and 2001.
-He did not collect interest in 2002 or 2003 and has not otherwise received interest payments.
+He did not collect interest in 2002 or 2003 and had not otherwise received interest payments.

-Cannon's office stressed that the congressman has made repeated efforts to collect the loan.
+Cannon's office stressed that the congressman made repeated efforts to collect the loan.
 Cannon's most recent financial disclosure forms show the amount outstanding is still over $50,000.

 Lobbying by brother Joe Cannon

 Chris Cannon's brother, Joseph Cannon, was chairman of the Utah Republican Party, a former business partner of his brother, and led a team of 10 lobbyists at Pillsbury Winthrop Shaw Pittman, a law and lobbying firm.
 From late 2006 to 2010, he served as editor of Utah's second-largest daily newspaper, Deseret Morning News (now Deseret News).

 Cannon acknowledged helping his brother's clients, pointing out that he had been active on the issue in the past before being approached by his brother.
 "If my wife decided to lobby, then we would probably say, 'No talking to my office.'
 I just don't see my brother in the same category," Cannon said.

-Cannon has a financial interest in his brother's success: The lobbyist owes him more than $250,000, according to the lawmaker's financial disclosure reports.
+Cannon had a financial interest in his brother's success: The lobbyist owed him more than $250,000, according to the lawmaker's financial disclosure reports.
 The debt stems from Joseph Cannon's unsuccessful campaign for the U. S. Senate in 1992.
 Citizens for Responsibility and Ethics in Washington, a nonpartisan advocacy organization, named Chris Cannon a "member to watch" on its list of "most corrupt" members of Congress for his dealings with his brother.